 Involved in the company's e-commerce from the start, Anna progressed to become head of web development in 2005.
 In 2009, she was appointed head of e-commerce, with responsibility for the the PPC, SEO, email marketing, content and PR teams.

-A year later, Anna undertook a new role as lead of customer innovation - accountable for optimisation of our web sites and conversion budget lines.
-Since then, her role has meant leading a team developing a new web application for the business, working with third parties and various experts in the field.
-Anna's success led to her being made Associate Customer Innovation Director in 2011 and Product Director in 2015.
+In 2010, Anna undertook a new role as lead of customer innovation - accountable for the optimisation of Holiday Extras' web sites and conversion budget lines.
+Since then, she had led a team that is developing a new web application for the business, as well as collaborating with third parties and experts.
+Anna was appointed Associate Customer Innovation Director in 2011 and Product Director in 2015.

-After achieving A Levels in English, French and German, Anna took a degree in Travel and Tourism at the then Leeds Polytechnic.
-After her studies, Anna moved back to Kent where she managed to secure her first job at Holiday Extras.
+After achieving A' Levels in English, French and German, Anna took a degree in Travel and Tourism at the then Leeds Polytechnic.
+After her studies, Anna moved back to Kent where she secured her first job - at Holiday Extras.

-"I have an alter-ego outside of work - although it is as busy at work, as I have twin sons to keep me on my toes!
-When not running around after them, I'm very much at home, pottering, creating my home environment - I have a love of interiors and doing up houses.
-My idea of total relaxation involves reading, log fires and the Archers omnibus - I'm quite a fan.
-I think it's because I have farming blood in me - my grandfather was a dairy farmer."
+"I have an alter-ego outside of work - although it is equally busy, as I have twin sons to keep me on my toes!
+When not running around after them, I'm very much at home, pottering, creating my home environment - I have a passion for interiors and doing up houses.
+My idea of total relaxation involves reading, log fires and the Archers Omnibus - I'm quite a fan.
+I think it's because I'm from a farming family - my grandfather was a dairy farmer."

 I love the sun - and am rather partial to luxury villas with private pools.
 I'm quite obsessive when booking these - my expectations are high!
 I love nothing more than taking a stack of books and magazines with me and reading by the pool.